drewdeponte/tagalong/README.md

 ## Contributing

-If you are interested in contributing code please follow the process below and please include tests.
-Also, please fill out issues if you have discovered a bug or simply want to request a feature on our GitHub [issues](http://github.com/cyphactor/tagalong/issues) page.
+If you are interested in contributing code please follow the process below and include tests.
+Also, please fill out issues on our GitHub [issues](http://github.com/cyphactor/tagalong/issues) page if you have discovered a bug or simply want to request a feature.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)